-The following is a guest post by Russell of dailypencil.com.
+The following is a guest article by Russell.

 There has been much speculation around the quarterbacks of this draft class and much debate if any of them are worth a first round pick.
 The leaders of the draft are Geno Smith from West Virgina, Matt Barkley from USC and Ryan Nassib from Syracuse.
 These are the standouts and what you would consider the cream of the crop.
 Nothing compared to what we had last year with RGIII, Andrew Luck and Russell Wilson.
 Many scouts don’t even think that any of these quarterbacks are worth going in the first ten picks, let alone the first round.

 However, you can read just about any mock draft online and you will see that they have Geno Smith going in the top ten and Matt Barkley going in the first round as well.
 So this brings up the question: are teams going to draft these quarterbacks just to draft one?
 Are any of these franchise guys?
 The answer is yes: teams will draft quarterbacks early, and no: none of these quarterbacks are franchise material.

 As you'll soon see, this edition of "What people are talking about this week" is more like "What people are talking about today," because there are a lot of great things being discussed today.
 Let's get to it.

 The first round of the NFL draft happened last night, and today people are searching for information about it, a lot.
 So much so that at the time we took the screenshot below eleven out of the first twelve Google Trends spots were dedicated to it, and it had most of the real estate on the page:

 Complementing the discussion of who was picked is stats on how the NFL draft show fared.
 It did well, getting a Nielsen rating of 4.8, and doing better than last year.
 Its fortunes may have been to the detriment of some other shows, however.
 Not a great thing for those shows when networks are currently choosing which ones will be renewed and which will not be renewed.